 Do we really need them?
 Not really, but you’ll need a wide-opening glass or glass bowl.

-Most parfaits include fresh fruits.
-Fruits are quite expensive in Japan, so large chunks of fruits on parfaits definitely catch our heart!
+Fresh Fruits: Most parfaits include fresh fruits.
+Fruits are quite expensive in Japan, so large chunks of fruits on parfaits definitely catch our hearts!

 We particularly enjoy seasonal fruits such as melon and peaches on this delicious dessert.